Iamasamwich/bestdogs-ts-client/README.md

 \> `npm start`

-* go to http://localhost:3000 to see it in action (make sure you have the server running first...)
+* go to http://localhost:3000 to see it in action

+* If the server isn't running the app will still work, but won't fetch or update your favourite dogs.